A MAN LIES DREAMING

 reviewed by Kylie Lee Baker

-When a novel opens the gates of Auschwitz, we expect to be moved by a tale we’ve heard a hundred times before; we expect to see Elie Wiesel searching for his father’s emaciated body in the snow; we wait for Oskar Schindler to brush snow from his car and then realize that it is not snow but the ashes of burned bodies; above all, we anticipate a tale that unites us in our hatred of Nazi Germany and makes us weep for the injustices inflicted on the Jewish people.
+When a novel opens the gates of Auschwitz, we expect to be moved by a tale most of us are familiar with.
+We expect to see Elie Wiesel searching for his father’s emaciated body in the snow.
+We wait for Oskar Schindler to brush snow from his car and then realize that it is not snow but the ashes of burned bodies.
+Above all, we anticipate a tale that unites us in our hatred of Nazi Germany and makes us weep for the injustices inflicted on Jewish people.
 A Man Lies Dreaming is none of these things, and never brings us down the path we expect.

-Aside from Tidhar’s unusual narrative choices, what makes this novel so unique among Holocaust stories is that the protagonist is not a hero but a violent anti-Semite with a fetish that will make the reader cringe.
+Aside from Tidhar’s unusual narrative choices, what makes this novel so unique among Holocaust stories is that the protagonist is not a hero but a violent anti-Semite with a fetish that may make many readers uncomfortable.
 Yet we can’t help but sympathize with him when he scours sex trafficking rings for a missing girl and gets thrown in jail for his efforts, or when he saves a prostitute from bleeding to death and is consequently accused of stabbing her.
-Wolf represents justice, or rather, the unfairness of the corrupted legal and political system, and for that he earns our sympathy.
+Please note that as a non-Jewish woman, I am not suggesting that it is my place to determine if anti-Semitic characters can be redeemed or should be sympathized with, but I trust that Tidhar—who is Jewish—was intentional in writing an anti-Semitic protagonist in such a complex way and am analyzing the character as such.
+Wolf’s life illuminates the unfairness of the corrupt legal and political system, and for that he becomes at least somewhat relatable.
 In him, we see a man who used to be great but, like Germany, has fallen.
 Characters speak of his former glory and the man he “used to be,” and suddenly his current job of doing rich people’s dirty work is no longer despicable but deserving of pity, because we are all afraid of falling as far as Wolf.
 Tidhar succeeds in painting a complex protagonist who both attracts and repulses us because we see our dark sides in him.

 Wolf’s story hurts in a way that is almost too painful to read; he is not only beaten up countless times but also sexually humiliated, left alone in a country that no longer wants him and forced out of his home.
-We expect a Holocaust story to hurt, but Wolf’s life outside of the concentration camp hurts far more than Shomer’s account of life inside of one, which sounds almost shockingly innocuous:
+We expect a Holocaust story to hurt, but the stark way that Tidhar describes Wolf’s life outside of the concentration camp evokes sharper and more painful emotions than the distant and poetic way he describes Shomer’s account of life inside of one:

 And all around him the men toss and turn and cry in their sleep ten to a row, dreaming of loved ones, and their dreams turn to ash in their mouths and they turn and they dream of food, masticating in their sleep, hollowly, that endless sound of hundreds of men all chewing food they would never chew again.